Dognapping & Dog Theft Statistics To Know In 2026

 Which Breed Is Stolen Most Frequently in the US?

 Thieves target high-value dogs that are easy to catch and sell.
-Therefore, a few breeds are popular with these criminals (in alphabetical order):
+Therefore, certain dog breeds are popular with these criminals (in alphabetical order):

 • American Pit Bull Terrier